Maeevick/Maeevick/README.md

 I'm a programmer, developer, crafter, product engineer or whatever you want to qualify the fact of making high quality digital products to provide value to users!

-Currently, I'm the CTO of https://thetribe.io in Nantes - France
+Currently, I'm the CTO/VP Eng of https://thetribe.io in Nantes - France

 My blog with some thoughts is at https://www.goblinsatcode.xyz built with hakyll 💚